kartalbas/iQuickORMapper/README.md

 # iQuickORMapper
 # this was a fast hack and only a prototype for a sqlite OR Mapper
-# please found out by your self how it works and how to use
+# you need to find out by your self how it works and how to use